 The ability to share files is great, but if you’re not able to execute that work, you’re going to have to seek out other tools.
 That makes things complicated.
 We keep it simple.
 Our multiple project views mean that construction project managers can plan on Gantt charts, designers can visualize workflow on kanban boards, crews can check off tasks on our list view and stakeholders can make sure milestones are met on the calendar view.

-Other problems occur if everyone is working from construction documents in a silo.
+Other problems occur if everyone is working on construction documents in a silo.
 If teams can’t collaborate effectively, issues will arise that result in delays and extra costs.
 Our online software takes care of that.
 As noted, files can be shared and users can comment on tasks and tag anyone in the project to bring them into the conversation as needed.
 Emails notify users of changes to the plan or comments, but there are also in-app alerts so you don’t have to leave the tool.

 Our software is a great construction project management tool that is a centralized hub for your construction documents and drawings, but we also give you features that help you plan, monitor and report on the project.
 Get a high-level view with our real-time dashboard to keep on track.
 Then use customized reports to keep your stakeholders updated.
 We’ll help you manage expectations and deliver success.